kevinoc554/murmur-bandsite/README.md

     - These Testing steps were repeated for each page on the site.

 - Hero Image & Title Card
-    - Checked that the hero image is visible and positioned correctly.
+    - Opened page on laptop, desktop, mobile and tablet to ensure that the hero image is visible and positioned correctly.
     - Checked that the opaque overlay is positioned over the image as a filter.
     - Checked that the title card displays correctly, center aligned on mobile screens and right aligned on larger screen sizes.
     - Checked that the z-index is correctly displaying the stack of elements, from bottom to top: the hero image, the opaque overlay, the semi-opaque title card, and the title text.